firststatepediatrics/firststatepediatrics.github.io/info-telemedicine.md

 bodyclass: sub-page
 title: Telemedicine Information
 ---
 Telemedicine appointments can be scheduled by calling the office.
 Several insurances including Highmark of Delaware, Aetna and Cigna are waiving co-pays and out-of-pocket deductible payments ("member cost sharing") for Telemedicine visits due to the pandemic.
+Check with your insurance for details.

 If you have spoken to our front desk staff and have an appointment with a doctor for telemedicine, please follow these steps.
 It is helpful if you are prepared with a flashlight, a thermometer, a recent weight of your child, and are in a quiet, well lit location that has good WiFi.
 Take clear photos of any rashes on your child before the telemedicine visit using your smart device.
 You can share clear photos of a rash or skin lesion with us during the telemedicine visit if they are on your device.